ariksman/azure-notes/python/jupyter-notebook/storage-account.md

-# Access the data stored in storage account with `Jupyter Notebook`
+# Access the data stored in storage account (Data Lake Gen2) with `Jupyter Notebook`

 ## BlobServiceClient example